Veeveesh/Global-superstore-Capstone-Project/README.md

 ###  Nigeria's Profitability in comparison to other African Countries in 2014
 ![](Nigeria_profitability.png)
 Nigeria had a total loss of about -$23,285 in comparison with other African countries, this loss was due to the High Shipping Cost and its elevated discount.
 I compared this value with Uganda which also had the same discount rate at an average of 0.7, and i noted that while it ran at loss this was cushioned by its reduced shipping cost.

 _**Recommendations:** A reduced discount rate will cushion the high cost of shipping and considerably reduces loss._
 ***
 ### Subcategories by profitability in South East Asia
 ![](subcategories_in_SE_Asia.png)
-Tables generated the least Profit in South east Asia.Indonesia accumulated the greatest loss from the sales of Tables.
+Tables generated the least Profit in South east Asia.Indonesia accumulated the greatest loss from the sales of Tables, it recorded over 300% more loss than Thailand which succeeds it in the scale of loss.

--**Recommendations:** Tables should not be marketed in Indonesia because it recorded over 300% more loss than Thailand which closely follows it in the scale of loss.
+-**Recommendations:** Tables should not be marketed in Indonesia until further analysis can be conducted to rectify the loss margin.
 ***
 ###  Cities by Profitability in US
 ![](subcategories_in_US.png)
-Lancaster is the least profitable city in the United states this is because while the Discount rate and cost of shipping increases as the Sales increases therefore reducing the profit margin.
+Lancaster is the least profitable city in the United states this is because while the Discount rate and cost of shipping increases, the Sales also increases therefore reducing the profit margin.
 ***

 ### Subcategories by highest average profit in Australia